 It would never have been the right holiday home on the island for us, anyway.
 Also, there was no time left to hunt for another finca in Tenerife.

-Friend Richard was dreaming about a finca in Tenerife with viticulture which means farmsteads with vineyards.
+Friend Richard was dreaming about a Tenerife finca with viticulture a proper vineyard.
 That now, sounded more interesting!
 Why?
 Richard' idea was living after retirement on a farm to produce his own wine.

 So, for time being, the hunt for our holiday home in Tenerife will still go on.
 One more week, until deadline...
 We shall have a great holiday in Tenerife at the same time, for sure...
 We know how...
 We are the four of us, we are friends.

-What are we going to find and buy in the end?
-Will we make the deadline?
+What are we going to find to buy in the end?
+Will we meet the deadline?
 No problem?
 Nope, no problem was my husband's motto...